 Water is also a key part of pig housing.
-Not only do pigs drink a ton of water, they appreciate a pool or mud pit to cool off in and wallow in.
+Not only do pigs drink a ton of water, they appreciate a pool or mud pit to cool off and wallow.
 And they like to frolic in sprinklers or get hosed off on a hot summer day.
 Make sure that fresh, cool water is handily located near your pigs.

-Back to fencing.
-Pigs are smart.
+Regarding fencing, pigs are smart.
 They will quickly learn to respect an electric fence, whether that is woven wire fencing with a hot wire around nose level or several strands of electric wire.
-Pigs can't jump or leap, so it doesn't have to be very high—at least three feet high should do it.
+Pigs can't jump or leap, so it doesn't have to be very high—three feet-high should do it.
 But you will also need to make sure that you leave a non-electrified "gate" through which the pigs enter and leave the pen, as they won't cross an area where the electric fence has been before.

-You can use electric net fencing for your pigs, which is easy to put up and take down, and easy to train small piglets to - so even though a full-sized pig could run through it and knock it down, they learn to respect it when they are little.
+You can use electric net fencing for your pigs, which is easy to put up and take down and easy to use to train small piglets.
+So even though a full-sized pig could run through it and knock it down, they learn to respect it when they are little.
 You could also use three or four strands of wire, which is cheaper, but when piglets are little, they could scoot under it.
-You could start piglets with hog panels and one electric strand around the inside, then move them to a different setup with four strands of electric and posts.
+You could start piglets with hog panels and one electric strand around the inside then move them to a different setup with four strands of electric and posts.
 You can also use poly wire.
 Keep these tips in mind: